DarrenCoppinger/milestone-project-4/README.md

 -  Booking Denied email: [denied.txt](booking/templates/mail/accepted.txt)

 #### Drinks
 The Drinks page presents the drinks/products added to the Product model.
-By default the page is loaded with the all the entries displayed.
+By default, the page is loaded with the all the entries displayed.

-At the top of the page is a arrangement of buttons which have the names of the categories defined in the database "Pints", "Bottles", "Soft Drinks", "Cocktails" and "Spirits".
+At the top of the page is an arrangement of buttons which have the names of the categories defined in the database "Pints", "Bottles", "Soft Drinks", "Cocktails" and "Spirits".
 The "All" button is the default view which displays all categories.
 Each of the other buttons will limit the entries presented to a single category.

 Each entry on the Drinks page is represented as a Bootstrap Card.
 Each card has an image, title, description (truncated to 30 characters) and price associated with it.
 Underneath these details is a small form which allows the user to select the number of the item they wish to add to their Cart and then click the "Add" button to execute this.